samdarshi-git/SIH_DemonstrationFiles/README.md

 > The demo is hosted on **Render (Free Tier)**.
 > It may take **30–60 seconds** to load on the first visit after inactivity.
 > Performance may vary due to limited CPU and memory.
-> Upload speed (embeddings/videos) also depends on internet connection.
+> Uploads (embeddings/videos) also depend on internet speed.
 >
-> For easier evaluation, please refer to the **video demonstrations** available in the
+> For easier evaluation, please refer to the **video demonstrations** above
-> Google Drive folder and this GitHub repository.
+> or in the Google Drive folder provided.

 ✅ This is **only a prototype** for demonstration.
 In actual deployment, it runs **offline** on **low-cost Android phones** and **school PCs**.